On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Basic Notions

 From the classification results of \cite{nilpoten6DimLieAlgebra}, we see that the only possible Lie algebra that can arise as the nilpotentization of a corank $2$ fat distribution on a $6$ dimensional manifold is the complex Heisenberg Lie algebra.

-\begin{question} Is every (germ of) corank $2$ fat distribution on $\bbR^6$, which admits local Reeb directions, diffeomorphic to the germ of the distribution associated to a holomorphic contact structure as in \autoref{eg:contactHolomorphic}? \end{question}
+\begin{question} Is every (germ of) corank $2$ fat distribution on $\bbR^6$, which admits local Reeb directions, diffeomorphic to the germ of the distribution associated to a holomorphic contact structure as in \autoref{exmp:contactHolomorphic}? \end{question}

-For a general corank 2 fat distribution, the answer is clearly no. From a result of Montgomery (\cite{montGeneric}), it follows that a generic distribution germ of type $(4,6)$ cannot admit a local frame, which generates a finite dimensional Lie algebra.
-Whereas, the contact holomorphic distribution admits such a frame, as observed in \autoref{eg:contactHolomorphic}, generating the complex Heisenberg Lie algebra.
-Since the set of germs of fat distributions of type $(4,6)$ is open, there are plenty of fat distributions, non-isomorphic to the contact holomorphic one.
-But it is not clear whether any of these fat distributions admit (local) Reeb directions.\\
+For a general corank 2 fat distribution, the answer is clearly no. From a result of Montgomery (\cite{montGeneric}), it follows that a \emph{generic} distribution germ of type $(4,6)$ cannot admit a local frame generating a finite dimensional Lie algebra.
+This differs from a holomorphic contact distribution, which does admit a local frame generating the complex Heisenberg Lie algebra (see \autoref{exmp:contactHolomorphic}).
+Since the set of germs of fat distributions of type $(4,6)$ is open, there are plenty of fat distributions, non-diffeomorphic to the contact holomorphic one.
+But it is not clear whether any of these fat distributions admits (local) Reeb directions.

+Note that if the answer to the above question is in the affirmative, we can characterize germs of horizontal immersions, given by the $1$-jet prolongation of holomorphic maps $\bbC \to \bbC$.
+But we suspect that the answer is negative as the $1$-forms obtained in \cite{geCharacteristicClass} indicates the presence of function moduli.
+Let us now study the question of horizontal immersions.